benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 This entire gruesome circus — this [Karn Evil], to borrow a phrase from Emerson, Lake & Palmer — is a self-referential loop.
 It's self-feeding, self-perpetuating.
-But cut off the sink, and you cut off the source.
+But that works both ways.
+Cut off the sink, and you cut off the source.

 [Karn Evil]: https://benchristel.github.io/yt/#https://www.youtube.com/watch?v=fLS0Med0s6E

-So: turn off, turn away.
+So: **turn off, turn away**.
 It's a three-for-one deal, really.
 Political action and self-defense against big tech in the moment; happiness and inner peace a bit later; and if enough other people get the same idea, we all save the world.